TheJacksonLaboratory/FunDataR/2_uni_bivariate/lesson1.md

 4) Understand the two components of estimate accuracy: standard error and bias.

-5) Get a feel for how changing sample sizes changes the accuracy of population parameter estimates.
+5) Get a feel for how increasing sample sizes changes the accuracy of population parameter estimates.

 [Return to index](#index)